 5. Crush toddler tantrums by giving them control

 The day I discovered the magical power of my phone timer was a miracle.
 I literally had an epiphany when I sensed we were descending into yet another transition battle, trying to get Marley from playing in the garden to going inside for bathtime.
 I already gave Marley verbal early warnings….

-But I found that things he could comprehend worked better - two more slides and we have to leave, worked way better than 5 more minutes.
+I have found that things he can comprehend work better - two more slides and we have to leave, works way better than 5 more minutes.